TykTechnologies/tyk-k8s-demo/docs/CUSTOMIZATION.md

 ```

 ## Variables
-The script has defaults for minimal settings in [this env file](https://github.com/TykTechnologies/tyk-k8s-demo/blob/v3/.env.example),
+The script has defaults for minimal settings in [this env file](https://github.com/TykTechnologies/tyk-k8s-demo/tree/main/.env.example),
 and it will give errors if something is missing.
-You can also add or change any Tyk environments variables in the `.env` file,
+You can also add or change any Tyk environment variables in the `.env` file,
 and they will be mapped to the respective `extraEnvs` section in the helm charts.

 | Variable                             |        Default        | Comments                                                                                                        |